Why Honors College at UNT?

 - Advising by the Honors academic counselor;

-- Invitations to special Honors events such as the Welcome Back picnic, the Honors Convocation, and all Stress-Free Week events;
+- Invitations to special Honors College events, such as the Welcome Back Popsicle Party, Candy Breaks, and Honors College Programming Council events;